Rangers vs. Guardians Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- The Rangers' Jon Gray (6-5) will make his 17th start of the season.
+- Andrew Heaney (5-6) will take the mound for the Rangers, his 18th start of the season.

-- He has started 16 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in eight of them.

-- Gray has pitched five or more innings in three straight games and will look to extend that streak.
+- Heaney has made 12 starts of five or more innings in 17 chances this season, and averages 5.1 frames when he pitches.

-- In 16 appearances this season, he has finished two without allowing an earned run.
+- He has made 17 appearances and finished four of them without allowing an earned run.

 |Opponent